We use some essential cookies to make this website work.

-A new book focusing on woodland heritage has recently been published by the Forestry Commission, Natural England, and AONB partners.
+A book focusing on woodland heritage was published by the Forestry Commission, Natural England, and AONB partners.
 Entitled ‘The cultural heritage of woodlands in the South East’, the book was produced by the SE AONBs Woodlands Programme, one of four programmes across the country funded by the Countryside Agency (now part of Natural England) and the Forestry Commission.

 Bannister, N.R.
 (1996).
 Woodland archaeology in Surrey: Its recognition and management.
 Surrey County Council, Kingston.